By: Michael Lander

 Regardless of all that, however, I was inexplicably drawn to the MS-150 bike ride.
 If anything, I think that I was initially interested in doing the FedEx Rock-n-Roll ride because of the mere challenge of it.
 I just wanted to see if I could actually do it.

-Shortly after registering, though, a friend of my wife and I announced to her church family that her daughter, Ellen, had just been diagnosed with multiple sclerosis (MS).
+Shortly after registering, though, a friend of my wife and I announced to our church family that her daughter, Ellen, had just been diagnosed with multiple sclerosis (MS).
 For me, that changed everything.
 The ride was no longer about me and what I could do, but the focus was on this friend's daughter and about riding for her and all of those afflicted with MS.

 The ride, unfortunately for me, began with an inauspicious start.
 I had taken my bike to get air put in the tires and about 10 to 15 minutes before the ride was set to begin, I found that the rear tire had gone flat.